FionnMcGoldrick/computational-theory/README.md

 - [W3Schools - Python](https://www.w3schools.com/python/) - *Used for understanding anything python.
 Syntax, built-in functions, data structures, ect...*

+- [ChatGPT](https://chatgpt.com/) - *Used for a personalised explanation of concepts that I could not find helpful sources on.
+Also used for assistance with grammar, spelling mistakes, and scientific structure in the markdown.*

+- [Claude](https://claude.ai/new) - *Used for help in debugging Python code if I could not find the issues myself or online.*

+- [StackOverflow](https://stackoverflow.com/questions) - *Often used to find correct or improved implementations of my code.*

 ### Problem 1 References

 - [Bitwise Operators in Python](https://realpython.com/python-bitwise-operators/) - *To get a understand bitwise operations further.*